splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-systemd-general.md

 $SC4S_IMAGE
 ```

-* NOTE:  While strictly optional, it is recommended that you create and/or download all files and directories referenced in the unit
-file above (the `Environment` assignments) according to the configuration steps that follow.
-The TLS options are described in the "Configuration" section.
+* NOTE:  If you use the default `Environment` assignments as-is from the `sc4s.service` unit file template example, do create and/or download all files and directories referenced in the file's Service stanza according to the configuration steps that follow.
+The TLS-specific options are described in the "Configure the sc4s environment" section.

 ## Configure the SC4S environment

-Create the following file ``/opt/sc4s/default/env_file`` and add the environment variables below:
+Create a file named ``/opt/sc4s/default/env_file`` and add the following environment variables:

-* Update ``SPLUNK_HEC_URL`` and ``SPLUNK_HEC_TOKEN`` to reflect the correct values for your environment

-* Set `SC4S_DEST_SPLUNK_HEC_WORKERS` to match the number of indexers and/or HWFs with HEC endpoints.
-If the endpoint is a VIP,
-match this value to the total number of indexers behind the load balancer.

-* NOTE:  Splunk Connect for Syslog defaults to secure configurations.
-If you are not using trusted SSL certificates, be sure to
-uncomment the last line in the example below.

 ```dotenv
 SPLUNK_HEC_URL=https://splunk.smg.aws:8088/services/collector/event